sethreno/ReGitLint/readme.md

 low friction c# linting for teams without requiring everyone to install [ReSharper](https://www.jetbrains.com/resharper/).

-ReGitLint makes it easy to add git hooks and / or build server checks to ensure code is formatted consistenlty and put and end to style wars.
+ReGitLint puts and end to style wars by making it easy to add git hooks and CI checks to ensure code is formatted consistenlty.
 Your team will be holding hands and singing kum ba yah in no time!

 Formatting options are specified in [.editorconfig](https://editorconfig.org/) so everyone can use their